benredoc/hr-test-python/README.md

 #### What to submit:
 - Python code
+ - The Python code is in a `api.py` file that's included in the root-level directory of this branch
 ---
 ### 3.1 Nginx (Optional)
 - Use Nginx as the front web server (reverse proxy)